ras52/bootstrap/stage-3/README.txt

 refactored into separate functions.
 This is addressed by the stage-3 assembler which supports a writable .data section.
 References in the .text section to objects in the .data section are handled by way of R_386_32 relocations.

+The .text and .data directives are used to switch between sections, and several other new assembler directives are added.
+The complete list is now as follows

+  .hex .int .byte .zero .string .text .data

 The .int and .byte directives allow 32-bit and 8-bit integers to be included directly into the output.
+Multiple integers, separated by commas, can be included as arguments.
 Unlike the existing .hex directive which only accepts hexadecimal octets without prefixes, these support any form of literal.
+The .zero directive takes one argument and writes that number of zeros to the output.
 The .string directive allows for strings in double quotes with a maximum length of 78 characters.
 They are automatically null terminated, and the following escapes understood:

   \n \t \" \\